interledger/rfcs/0029-stream/0029-stream.md

 To avoid storing a 32 byte secret for each connection, a server MAY deterministically generate the shared secret for each connection from a single server secret and a nonce appended to the ILP Address given to a particular client, for example by using an HMAC.

+For each new connection, a server MAY be provided with a pre-shared 32 byte Receipt Secret to generate receipts and 16 byte Receipt Nonce to include in those receipts.
+To avoid storing these for each connection, a server MAY deterministically append them to the ILP Address given to a particular client.
+If doing so, the server MUST encrypt the Receipt Secret.

 ### 4.2.
 Matching Packets to Connections

 Incoming packets can either be associated with an existing connection, or, for servers, potentially create a new connection.
 Endpoints MAY append extra segments to the ILP addresses assigned to them by their upstream connectors to help direct incoming packets.